Heebron/set/README.md

 # set
 Set implementation in Golang.
 Exploring generics.
+Implementation has a concurrent safe option.